davidahouse/stampede/gettingstarted/requiredcomponents.md

 ### Redis

 An instance of `redis` needs to be running for the `stampede` components to use.
 You can run `redis` in many different ways, but 2 common methods are to use `docker`, or to use a cloud based redis such as [redislabs.com](https://redislabs.com).
-One you have an instance of `redis` running, you will need to know the IP address (or name) of the host, and the port that `redis` is running on (the default port is 6379).
+Once you have an instance of `redis` running, you will need to know the IP address (or name) of the host, and the port that `redis` is running on (the default port is 6379).
 Optionally you might need a password, depending on the authentication method used to run the server.

 ## Installing Stampede Server